jhellerstein/hydro/docs/docs/dfir/concepts/index.md

 ```
 </div>

- If we wanted something more interesting, we could consider deploying a cluster of multiple server transducers, say for fault tolerance or geo-distribution, perhaps like this:
+ If we wanted something more interesting, we could consider deploying a cluster of multiple server processes, say for fault tolerance or geo-distribution, perhaps like this:

  <div align="center">